-The school permits withdrawal from courses with the automatic grade of Withdrawn (W) within the deadlines of the current campus as published in the Registration Guide and Academic Information or Enrollment and Student Academic Information.
+The school permits withdrawal from courses with the automatic grade of Withdrawn (W) within the deadlines of the current campus as published in the Schedule of Classes.

-Petitions for withdrawal after the periods specified in the Registration Guide and Academic Information or Enrollment and Student Academic Information will be considered by the dean only for urgent reasons related to extended illness or equivalent distress.
+Petitions for withdrawal after the periods specified in the Schedule of Classes will be considered by the dean only for urgent reasons related to extended illness or equivalent distress.
 Documentation of extended illness or equivalent distress will be required.